crystalnet/firefox-automatic-password-changer/README.md

 #License

-Firefox-automatic-password-changer is lisenced under the GPLv2.
+Firefox-automatic-password-changer is licenced under the GPLv2.